Apr 3, 2022

 One test revealed something crucial: cancer.

-On Memorial Day, a surgeon successfully removed the cancerous tissue but told Grover that the cancer had spread to neighboring cells.
+A surgeon successfully removed the cancerous tissue but told Grover that the cancer had spread to neighboring cells.
 It is, however, curable.

 “The oncologist said that if I had waited six months or a year, this would have been a completely different conversation,” Grover said.
 “I asked him, ‘Would it have been about palliative care?’ and he said, ‘Yes, absolutely.’
 It gives me goosebumps just thinking about it.”